Harvest Table

 Where Main Street Meets the Valley Floor

 St Helena's Main Street has always functioned as a kind of editorial index for how Napa Valley eats at any given moment.
 The blocks between Adams and Spring streets contain a cross-section of the valley's dining character: the deli lunch counter at Giugnis Deli, the approachable California plates at Market, the burger-and-shake pragmatism of Gott's St. Helena.
-Harvest Table at 1 Main Street sits at the northern anchor of that strip, in a position that puts it at the gravitational centre of the town's restaurant activity rather than tucked into a side-street destination.
+Harvest Table at 1 Main Street sits at the northern anchor of that strip, in a position that puts it at the center of the town's restaurant activity rather than tucked into a side-street destination.

-That address matters editorially.
 St Helena's dining options divide roughly into two tiers: the tasting-menu circuit, where The French Laundry in Napa sets the regional ceiling, and a broader mid-market where the meal is built around a la carte or prix fixe flexibility rather than a single locked format.
 Harvest Table operates in that second tier, alongside venues like Cindy's Backstreet Kitchen and Archetype, each of which approaches seasonal California cooking from a slightly different angle.

 How the Menu Is Built